'Crazy' Saudi oil price cuts seen reigniting market share war with Russia

 Prompt prices are also expected to fall more than those in future months, widening a market structure known as contango that will encourage traders to store oil, traders said.

-The last major oil contango play, as the trading strategy is known, was in 2014-2015 where millions of barrels of oil was stored onboard ships and in tanks across Asia, Europe and Africa.
-(Reporting by Florence Tan; Additional reporting by Shu Zhang; Editing by Lincoln Feast.)
+The last major oil contango play, as the trading strategy is known, was in 2014-2015 where millions of barrels of oil were stored onboard ships and in tanks across Asia, Europe and Africa.

+Reporting by Florence Tan; Additional reporting by Shu Zhang in Singapore and Rania El Gamal in Dubai; Editing by Lincoln Feast and Christopher Cushing